 Let’s not let email control our days.

-I mean, if someone needed you urgently they could call, right?
+I mean, if someone needs you urgently they can call, right?

 7. Batch tasks.

 Task batching is a tactic I learned a few years ago and is pretty popular in the productivity world.